 Amy has served as a White House intern on Vice President Biden’s team devoted to ending violence against women, worked on the U.S. foreign affairs budget while on a human rights fellowship in Congresswoman Nita Lowey’s office, was hired as an Obama campaign field organizer in western Colorado, served at the State Department’s U.S. Mission to the EU in Brussels where she focused on international trade, sanctions, and speechwriting, and was awarded a Fulbright to South Korea.

 Daniel has nearly a decade of experience leading product teams and building cybersecurity products.
-Currently, he is a Product Manager for the Defense Digital Service, solving cybersecurity & other digital problems within the Department of Defense.
+Currently, he is a Product Manager, solving cybersecurity & other digital problems for the federal government.
 At Exabeam, Daniel built & led a product management team and led efforts on their flagship ML-based anomaly detection product, as well as a security automation & orchestration tool.
-Prior to Exabeam, Daniel led a number of products at Palantir for Government clients, building tools focused around cybersecurity, national security, anti-human-trafficking, and other high-impact domains.
+Prior to Exabeam, Daniel led a number of products at Palantir for government clients, building tools focused around cybersecurity, national security, anti-human-trafficking, and other high-impact domains.
 Daniel has a degree in Symbolic Systems from Stanford University and graduated Phi Beta Kappa.

 Daniel is certified as a CISSP and GCFA (Windows Forensics), and also holds a U.S. patent for a cybersecurity prototype.
 In his spare time, Daniel consults & volunteers as a cybersecurity resource for political campaigns, non-profits, and individuals.